 Mardi Gras & Fringe Festivals

-The Sydney Gay and Lesbian Mardis Gras, Australia’s largest annual celebration of LGBTQI cultures and communities, is world-renowned.
-Highlights include the Sydney Mardis Gras Parade, Queer Thinking academic panels, the Mardis Gras Film Festival and Bondi Beach Drag Races.
+The world-renowned Sydney Mardi Gras Festival, coordinated by Sydney Gay and Lesbian Mardi Gras, is Australia’s largest annual celebration of LGBTQI cultures and communities.
+Highlights from past years have included the Sydney Mardi Gras Parade, academic panels, the Mardi Gras Film Festival and Bondi Beach Drag Races.

 Other major festivals celebrating pride and diversity include: